Yimche/scripts/README.md

 ## adb-monitor.sh
 A script I wrote to quickly enable / disable using an android tablet as a secondary monitor.
-Works on X11 and Wayland
+Works on X11 and Wayland.

+When using the script you need to run execute it with parameters "boot" or "kill"

 ## launch.sh
 Custom launch scripts for files of different mime-types